puppetlabs/puppet/api/docs/http_certificate_status.md

 Schema
 -----

-Find and search operations return Puppet::SSL::Host objects which conform to the json schema at {file:api/schemas/host.json api/schemas/host.json}.
+Find and search operations return objects which conform to the json schema at {file:api/schemas/host.json api/schemas/host.json}.